November 12, 1978: The day John McEnroe beat Bjorn Borg for the first time

 The players involved: John McEnroe and Bjorn Borg

-- John McEnroe: the rising American star who captured the tennis public with his game and his behavior
+- John McEnroe: the rising American serve and volley star

 John McEnroe, born in 1959, was the rising American star. on the tennis circuit.
 The left-hander from New York had captured the imagination of the the tennis world ever since his first steps on the tour.
 In 1977, at the age of 17, he appeared at Wimbledon as an amateur, made his way out of the qualifiers and marched all the way into the semi-final.
 “Mac” was very talented, his game was based on precision and touch built around an iconic and lethal serve.
 In 1978, after claiming the NCAA title, he reached the semi-final at the US Open, where he was defeated in straight sets by world No 1 Jimmy Connors (6-2, 6-2, 7-5).
 McEnroe was also known for his shocking on-court behaviour in the well-mannered world of tennis.
 His constant berating of officials made him infamous in the gentlemen’s sport.

-- Bjorn Borg: The Cool Swede who dominated Roland-Garros and Wimbledon
+- Bjorn Borg: Ice-cool Swede who dominated Roland-Garros and Wimbledon

 Born in 1956, Bjorn Borg was the champion that changed the game of tennis forever.
 His unprecedented stardom and his incredible success were the main reason for tennis’ rise to mainstream popularity in the 1970s.
 His playing style, which was based on heavy topspin and a two-handed backhand, was revolutionary and would be copied by millions of fans across the world.
 His nickname “Ice Borg” reflected his attitude on the court; the Swede seemed to have his emotions under control at all times.